LukieJoe/secret_santa/README.md

 - ADD: add to group
 - RM: remove from group
 - WSPR: send message to secret santa
-- ROLL: vote to reroll the pairings (NOT FEATURED)
+- ROLL: vote to reroll the pairings
 - BCST: send message to all in group

 TODO
+- test add
+- test crt
+- test rm
 - test wspr_to
 - test wspr_from
 - test bcst
 - test roll
 - test reroll

+- deploy with heroku